Phase-Walker/git-testing/formatting.md

 This site was built using \[GitHub Pages]\(https://pages.github.com/). --> This site was built using [GitHub Pages](https://pages.github.com/).

+##### Relative links:

+You can define relative links and image paths in your rendered files to help readers navigate to other files in your repository.

+A relative link is a link that is relative to the current file.
+For example, if you have a README file in root of your repository, and you have another file in docs/CONTRIBUTING.md, the relative link to CONTRIBUTING.md in your README might look like this:

+\[Contribution guidelines for this project]\(docs/CONTRIBUTING.md)|

+For more information, see "Relative Links."

 ### Images:

 You can display an image by adding ! and wrapping the alt text in [ ].